ArunSb28/PalindromeChecker/README.md

   redis.hostname = localhost
   redis.port = <6379 or Port of your choice as configured while Redis setup>
   ```
-  - Run the Springboot application from any of your IDE after executing the below command
-    - To change the Springboot applicatoin port, modify the following property in _application.properties_:
+  - To change the Springboot applicatoin port :
   ```
   From:
   server.port = 8088